How and What to Negotiate in Your Tenancy Agreement

 Want to rent with your pet?
 Make sure you understand the rules before you commit.

 In England, tenants have the right to request permission to keep a pet, and landlords cannot unreasonably refuse.
 Make your request in writing and wait for written consent.
-Landlords cannot ask for a tenancy deposit above the legal cap, but you should still check whether any reasonable conditions apply.
+Landlords cannot ask for a tenancy deposit above the legal cap; however, you should still check whether any reasonable conditions apply.

 In Wales, Scotland and Northern Ireland, check your agreement and ask your landlord or letting agent before keeping a pet.